Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Detrimental impact on trust and adoption

 Poorly designed blockchain wallets create confusion and uncertainty, which directly undermines trust.
 Prior research shows that user trust in blockchain technology is strongly tied to the quality of the user experience when interacting with wallets and related tools.
-When interfaces are unintuitive, users report lower confidence and higher frustration—factors that discourage continued use.
-As a result, poor UX becomes a primary barrier to behavioral intention, slowing both adoption and retention of blockchain services.
+When interfaces are unintuitive, users report lower confidence and higher frustration, factors that discourage adoption.
+As a result, poor UX has become a primary barrier to behavioral intention to adopt blockchain-related tools and services.

 Emergent Needs